dl-solarity/solidity-lib/README.md

 The latest stable version is always in the `master` branch.

+### Documentation

+Check out the project's [documentation](https://docs.solarity.dev) with broad explanations and usage examples of every module.
+Full `natspec` guides are also available in the source code.

 ## Usage

 You will find the smart contracts in the `/contracts` directory.
-Feel free to play around and check the source code, it is rather descriptive.
+Feel free to play around and check the project's structure.

 Once the [npm package](https://www.npmjs.com/package/@solarity/solidity-lib) is installed, one can use the library just like that: